kapoor-rajat16/Smart-Attandence-System/README.md

     cd ./Py-Scripts
       python app.py
    ```
-3. Start the mongo server ( i have used local database )
+3. Start the mongo server ( i have used local mongodb database )
     ```sh
     mongod --dbpath YOUR_PATH
    ```